MicrosoftDocs/quantum-docs/articles/includes/pricing-qc.md

 - $N_{m}$ is the number of state preparation and measurement (SPAM) operations in a circuit including initial implicit state preparation and any intermediate and final measurements and state resets.
 - $C$ is the shot count.

-To learn more about Quantinuum and how H1 Quantum Credits are calculated, visit the [Quantinuum provider page](xref:microsoft.quantum.providers.honeywell).
+To learn more about Quantinuum, visit the [Quantinuum provider page](xref:microsoft.quantum.providers.quantinuum).

-All new Azure customers benefit of a one-time $500 free credits toward Quantinuum provider.
+All new Azure customers benefit of a one-time $500 in free credits towards the Quantinuum provider.
 Besides Azure Quantum credits, Quantinuum provides two plans: **Standard Subscription** and **Premium Subscription**.

 ### [Azure Quantum Credits](#tab/tabid-AQcreditsQ)